-Ironwood Park is also often known as “The Pirate Ship Park”, in Altoona.
-There is great public art (sculpture is “Moai Dude” created by John Brommel), a fun water monster to climb, a pirate ship playground with a plank, a larger playground for older kids, and huge hills to run up and roll down.
+Ironwood Park in Altoona is often known as “The Pirate Ship Park.”
+There is a great public art sculpture called “Moai Dude” (created by John Brommel), a fun water monster to climb, a pirate ship playground with a plank, a larger playground for older kids, and huge hills to run up and roll down.

-Miracle Park in Ankeny is designed to be inclusive and has many adaptive features like a wheelchair-friendly swing, swings, and rubber footing.
+Miracle Park in Ankeny is designed to be inclusive and has many adaptive features like a wheelchair-friendly swing and rubber footing.
 There are a ton of things to do and see, with a cool climbing hut and roller slide.

 Sargent Park is in Des Moines, with another natural playscape.
-There is lots to climb up and dig in, with a huge rocks and a few traditional elements like a slide.
-There is a creek nearby and paved path for exploring, and a giant sundial.
+There are lots of spots to climb up and dig in, with huge rocks and a few traditional elements like a slide.
+There is a creek nearby and paved path for exploring, as well as a giant sundial.

 Pin it for later!